by Calculated Risk on 3/01/2019 03:52:00 PM

 Note; This is an update to a post I wrote in 2015.

 It was almost 9 years ago that we started discussing the turnaround for apartments.
 Then, in January 2011, I attended the NMHC Apartment Strategies Conference in Palm Springs, and the atmosphere was very positive.

 The drivers in 2011 were 1) very low new supply for apartments, and 2) strong demand (both favorable demographics, and people moving from owning to renting).

-The move "from owning to renting" is mostly over, and demographics for apartments are much less favorable than 6 years ago.
+The move "from owning to renting" is over, and demographics for apartments are much less favorable than 8 years ago.
 Also much more supply has come online.
-Slowing demand and more supply for apartments is why I think growth in multi-family starts will be flat or slow further this year (multi-family starts probably peaked in 2015).
+Slowing demand and more supply for apartments is why multi-family starts have slowed recently (multi-family starts probably peaked in 2015).

 |Multi-family Starts by Year|

 On demographics, a large cohort had been moving into the 20 to 29 year old age group (a key age group for renters).
 Going forward, a large cohort is moving into the 30 to 39 age group (a key for ownership).